eoinlynchcodes/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 a)

 If this code runs just once it is fine.
 There is no mention of either iteration or recursion.
 There is only one line of simple code after the while loop and there are only two variables.
-I would say it is either Constant O(1) or Logarithmic O(log n)
+Linear.

 b)

 A main source of inefficiency here is the for loop.
 The conditional while statement slows things down but only marginally.
-I would say this is Polynomial O(n^c)
+I would say this is Linearithmic O(n log n)

 c)

-This is Exponential O(c^n)
+This is Linear O(n)

 ## Exercise II